Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic Constraints Breed New Combinatorial Structures: Preliminaries

 \subsection{Mixed-level variable-strength orthogonal arrays and orthogonal Latin hypercubes}

-To characterize entropy functions on the extreme rays of $\Gamma_4$, we adopt two sets of combinatorial structures, that is, mixed-level variable-strength orthogonal arrays and orthogonal Latin hypercubes, which are equivalent in some sense but each have their own advantages.
-For mixed-level variable-strength orthogonal arrays, it will be easier to be generalized to the cases with more random variables and higher dimensions, and the symmetries between random variables are more straightforward.
-In contrast, the language of orthogonal Latin hypercubes will be better visualized for the cases for four random variables.
+To characterize entropy functions on the extreme rays of $\Gamma_4$, we adopt two sets of combinatorial structures, that is, mixed-level variable-strength orthogonal arrays and orthogonal Latin hypercubes, which are equivalent in some sense, but each has its own advantages.
+For mixed-level variable-strength orthogonal arrays, it will be generalized more easily to the cases with more random variables and higher dimensions, and the symmetries between random variables are more straightforward.
+In contrast, the language of orthogonal Latin hypercubes will be better visualized for the cases of four random variables.
 Furthermore, they will also play important roles in characterizing $2$-dimensional faces of $\Gamma_4$, especially those with two extreme rays containing integer polymatroids of rank exceeding $1$.

-\begin{definition}[MVOA,\cite{CCB24}] Given an integer polymatroid $P=(N,\mb{r})$ with $\br(N)\ge 2$ and an integer $v>1$, a $v^{\br(N)}\times n$ array $\mb{T}$ with columns indexed by $N$, whose entries of a column indexed by $i\in N$ are from a set $I_i$ with cardinality $v^{\br(i)}-1$, is called a \emph{mixed-level variable-strength orthogonal array}(MVOA) induced by $P$ with \emph{base level} $v$ if for each $A\subseteq N$, $v^{\mb{r}(N)}\times |A|$ subarray $\mb{T}(A)$ of $\mb{T}$ consisting of columns indexed by $A$ satisfies the following condition: each row of $\mb{T}(A)$ occurs in $\mb{T}(A)$ exactly $v^{\br(N)-\br(A)}$ times.
+\begin{definition}[MVOA,\rv{ }\cite{CCB24}] Given an integer polymatroid $P=(N_n,\mb{r})$ with $\br(N_n)\ge 2$ and an integer $v>1$, a $v^{\br(N_n)}\times n$ array $\mb{T}$ with columns indexed by $N_n$, whose entries of a column indexed by $i\in N_n$ are from a set $I_i$ with cardinality $v^{\br(i)}-1$, is called a \emph{mixed-level variable-strength orthogonal array}(MVOA) induced by $P$ with \emph{base level} $v$ if for each $A\subseteq N_n$, $v^{\mb{r}(N_n)}\times |A|$ subarray $\mb{T}(A)$ of $\mb{T}$ consisting of columns indexed by $A$ satisfies the following condition: each row of $\mb{T}(A)$ occurs in $\mb{T}(A)$ exactly $v^{\br(N_n)-\br(A)}$ times.
 We also call such $\mb{T}$ a $\mvoa(P,v)$. \end{definition}

 Usually, we set $I_i=\mathbb{I}_{ v^{\br(i)}-1}$, unless otherwise specified, where $\mathbb{I}_u\triangleq \{0,1,\ldots, u-1\}$ for any integer $u\ge 1$.
-When the integer polymatroid is a matroid $M$, its induced MVOA is reduced to a \emph{variable-strength orthogonal array} $\voa(M,v)$.
+When the integer polymatroid is a matroid $M$, its induced MVOA is reduced to a \emph{variable-strength orthogonal array} $\voa(M,v)$\mrv{\cite{CCB21},\cite{CCB22},\cite{CCB24}}.
 When a matroid is a uniform matroid $U_{t,n}$, the induced $\voa(U_{t,n},v)$ is an orthogonal array with index unity, usually denoted by $\oa(t,n,v)$ \cite{CCB21, CCB22}.